For B Street Hands-on Events go HERE.

 Willi Paul

-Myth Lab
+Myth Lab Workshop

 The Myth Lab workshop is envisioned for neighborhood activists and media savory collaborators where a group of 4 – 12 participants spend 60 minutes to analyzing a pre-selected Artifact to produce a new myth.
 Please see New Myth # 38 and New Myth #39 as examples of new myths.
 A process model is included that illustrates mythic imprinting with more depth.
 The goal is to integrate permaculture, transition, Nature and sustainability with the values and struggles of the Chaos Era.
 The Myth Lab is designed as an interactive, open source and iterative experience.
 One goal is clear: we need to build our own messages and new myths to support our new food and governance systems.